Dr. Niti Madan, President

 Ms. Madan received her BE in Electrical Engineering from Delhi College of Engineering in India and a MS and PhD in Computer Science from University of Utah.
 She is also a recipient of NSF/CRA computing innovation post-doctoral fellowship for her research work at IBM T.J.
 Watson.
-She has held technical leadership position in hardware engineering at Oracle and will be soon starting her next stint at AMD research to work on next generation supercomputing.
+She has held technical leadership position in hardware engineering at Oracle and is presently employed with AMD research to work on next generation supercomputing.
 She is deeply passionate about K-12 education and wants to see each child achieve their potential regardless of their preferred learning style.
 She has volunteered at Oracle Education Foundation while at Oracle and mentored Design Tech high school students in design thinking based hardware design challenges.
 She loves to teach coding to elementary age students in her free time.
 She brings to Spark her passion for education, excellent interpersonal skills and critical thinking, analysis, and strategy skills to help Spark achieve its mission.

 Laura Stuchinsky, Vice President